 Designed by Astrid Luglio and Ester Bianchi, the CousCous Bowl Collection is inspired by the Italian tradition of ‘scarpetta’ (dipping your bread).
 The universal gesture is very close to the heart of everyone who has enjoyed a delicious plate of pasta and after indulged in mopping up the tasty sauce left on the plate.

-Each of the six porcelain-enameled, metal dishes contains a playful composition of sauce stains, food scans and table gestures.
-The abstract designs represent six diverse regions in Italy and their unique, traditional recipes, all telling an inviting story about the Italian food culture.
+Each of the six porcelain-enameled, metal dishes contains a playful composition of sauce stains, food scans, and table gestures.
+The abstract designs of the CousCous bowl set represent six diverse regions in Italy and their unique, traditional recipes, all telling an inviting story about the Italian food culture.

 Topped with seafood and served with an intensely rich fish stock seasoned with cinnamon, bay leaves, and almonds, the 'Couscous alla Trapanese' is one of Sicily’s most famous and tasty dishes - a celebration of the union between the Arab and Sicilian cultures and traditions.
 Today the special couscous is enjoyed by foodies all around the world.